WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_REF.IS_NULL
 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop val from the stack.
-3. If val is not of the case REF.NULL, then:
+3. If val is of the case REF.NULL, then:
   a.
-Push (I32.CONST 0) to the stack.
+Push (I32.CONST 1) to the stack.
 4. Else:
   a.
-Push (I32.CONST 1) to the stack.
+Push (I32.CONST 0) to the stack.

 execution_of_LOCAL.TEE x
 1. Assert: Due to validation, a value is on the top of the stack.